mccdaq/mcculw/README.rst

 Support/Feedback
 ================
 The **mcculw** package is supported by MCC.
-For support for **mcculw**, contact technical support through http://www.mccdaq.com/Support.aspx .
+For support for **mcculw**, contact technical support through the `Digilent Forum`_.
 Please include version information for Python, Universal Library and the **mcculw** packages used as well as detailed steps on how to reproduce the problem in your request.